Qila Raipur Sports Festival: Chicho Chich Ganerian

 This game is for both boys and girls.
 It is generally played by two teams and involves drawing as many vertical lines as possible.

-Lukan Miti (hide and seek)
+Lukan Meeti (hide and seek)

 This was also played by both boys and girls and continues to this day.
 Two teams can also play this.
 One has to hide, the other has to seek but before doing it a call is given.

 Kidi Kada or Stapoo

 This is a game played both by the girls and boys.
 It is still common amongst some of the children.
 This game is played with in small boundary (court), drawn on the ground and a piece of stone.

 Ghaggar Phissi

 This is another game for the boys.
 One boy would bend and the other boys, may be one or two or three get on top of him, if he could bear the weight, he would win.
 In case he could not bear the weight and fell, he would lose.